 Create Domain users

 See Create a HDInsight cluster with ESP, for information on how to create hiveruser1 and hiveuser2.
-You use the two user accounts in this tutorial.
+You use the two user accounts in this article.

 Create Ranger policies

 In this section, you create two Ranger policies for accessing hivesampletable.
 You give select permission on different set of columns.
 Both users were created using Create a HDInsight cluster with ESP.
 In the next section, you will test the two policies in Excel.

 To create Ranger policies